Cross-covariance matrix

 In probability theory and statistics, a cross-covariance matrix is a matrix whose element in the i, j position is the covariance between the i-th element of a random vector and j-th element of another random vector.

+When the two random vectors are the same, the cross-covariance matrix is referred to as covariance matrix.

 A random vector is a random variable with multiple dimensions.
 Each element of the vector is a scalar random variable.
 Each element has either a finite number of observed empirical values or a finite or infinite number of potential values.
 The potential values are specified by a theoretical joint probability distribution.
 Intuitively, the cross-covariance matrix generalizes the notion of covariance to multiple dimensions.